openhab/openhab-addons/addons/binding/org.openhab.binding.systeminfo/README.md

  - Battery information - estimated remaining time, capacity, name
  - Sensors information - CPU voltage and temperature, fan speeds
  - Display information
- - Network IP,name and adapter name
+ - Network IP,name and adapter name, mac, data sent and received, packages sent and received

  The binding uses [oshi](https://github.com/dblock/oshi) API to access this information regardless of the underlying platform and does not need any native parts.